Edit Blog Post

 Some of the hiking trails in Monteverde had wonderful vistas

-sense in getting all freaked out...and the irony isn't lost on me that I was worried about my safety in Nicaragua.
+No sense in getting all freaked out or calling the cops.
+And the irony isn't lost on me that we avoided Nicaragua for this very reason.

 At the airport, we sat side by side in silence.
 This was the hardest part.
 The Goodbye.